 Not hygge: Diffusing aerosol spray throughout the house to “freshen things up.”

 Hygge: Putting together a jigsaw puzzle, or filling out a crossword puzzle on paper.

 Not hygge: Playing an addictive game on your phone, or filling out a digital crossword.

 Hygge: Investing in a few cozy winter scarves and knit sweaters.

-Not hygge: Splurging on clothes during a multi-hour shopping spree at the mall.
+Not hygge: Splurging on clothes you don’t need at the mall or big box store.